checkr/oauth-docs/checkr_oauth_integration_guide.md

 }
 ```

 You’re done!
-The user is now connected to your platform.
+The user has now authorized your platform.
 You’ll want to store all of the returned information in your database for later use.

 ### 2.3.
 Additional per-account configuration steps
 #### 2.3.1 Webhooks